 One of the main themes

-And perhaps the most important is the risk management and risk reward.
+And perhaps the most important is the theme risk management and risk reward.

-Beginners often do not take this seriously, trying to win the jackpot on every trade, risking all or all capital and not realizing what the consequences of such actions may be.
+Beginners often do not take this theme seriously, trying to win the jackpot on every trade, risking all or almost all capital and not realizing what the consequences of such actions may be.

 Whichever trading style you use, be it day trading or scalping, how you manage risk will still be decisive in whether or not you will be profitable from a distance.